12 Types of Wood That Are Perfect For Kitchen Countertops

 A small bar counter separates the kitchen from the rest of the house and it uses solid walnut for its side and its countertop.
 It is finished with Waterlox to make it safe from spills and moisture.

-Contemporary kitchen with wood counter island with breakfast bar and marble floor tiles
+Contemporary kitchen with stylish island with bar and marble floor tiles

 Featuring a dynamic layout, this kitchen adds a touch of rustic country look to this modern home, while maintaining the minimalist color scheme of the house.